Polymarket Prediction

 What to Watch

-• Market reactions to employment reports
+• Market reactions to external economic news affecting consumer confidence

 Conclusion